10 Interesting Facts About Same Sex Marriage and Divorce

 In 2018, religious ceremonies accounted for only 0.9% of same-sex marriages, compared to 21% of opposite-sex marriages.

-5. Most same-sex couples have long relationships in place prior to the marriage.
+5. Most same-sex couples have long relationships in place before marriage.

-Data from the wedding website Confetti.com suggests that couples are spending a long time getting to know each before tying the knot.
-In 2019, 43% of same-sex couples had been together for between four and seven years before they married, and 34% had been together for one to three years.
+Data from the wedding website Confetti.com suggests that couples spend a long time getting to know each before tying the knot.
+In 2019, 43% of same-sex couples had been together for four to seven years before marriage, and 34% had been together for one to three years.

 6. Divorce rates are soaring year on year.

-The data for divorce rates in the first few years from inception is relatively low but in 2020, divorces among same-sex couples soared by an eye-watering 40.4% from 2019.
-By contrast, the divorce rate among opposite-sex couples was down by 4.5% over the same period.
+The data for divorce rates in the first few years from inception is relatively low, but in 2020, divorces among same-sex couples soared by an eye-watering 40.4% from 2019.
+By contrast, the divorce rate among opposite-sex couples decreased by 4.5% over the same period.

 7. Female couples are more than twice as likely to divorce as men.

-While 56% of same-sex marriages in 2019 were among females, a full 72% of same-sex divorces were between two women.
-Female couples have accounted for the majority of divorces every year since same-sex divorce became possible in 2015 (the one year bar still applies so same-sex couples).
+While 56% of same-sex marriages in 2019 were among females, 72% of same-sex divorces were between two women.
+Female couples have accounted for most divorces yearly since same-sex divorce became possible in 2015 (the one-year bar still applies to same-sex couples).

 8. Same-sex marriages are getting longer.